ConfettiFX/The-Forge/README.md

 	Relies on programmable sample locations support – not widely supported on Android devices.

 Supported platforms:

-PS4, PS5, all XBOXes, Nintendo Switch, Android (Galaxy S23 and higher), Windows(Vulkan/DX12).
+PS4, PS5, all XBOXes, Nintendo Switch, Android (Galaxy S23 and higher), Windows(Vulkan/DX12), macOS/iOS.
-Implemented on MacOS/IOS, but doesn’t give expected performance benefits due to the issue with stencil testing on that platform

 ## 16. Path Tracer - Ray Tracing
 We switched to Ray Queries for the common Ray Tracing APIs on all the platforms we support.
 The current Ray Tracing APIs increase the amount of memory necessary substantially, decrease performance and can't add much visually because the whole game has to run with lower resolution, lower texture resolution and lower graphics quality (to make up for this, upscalers were introduced that add new issues to the final image).